InternationalTradeAdministration/developerportal/_posts/2014-12-14-consolidated-screening-list.md

 Note: The API only contains active entities on the list.
 For historical research, please reference the sources directly.

+Test the API using the [demo search app](http://internationaltradeadministration.github.io/explorer/#/consolidated-screening-list-entries)

 ##Resource URL
 This endpoint will search across all nine screening lists.
 To search a subset, see sources below.